rodalbuyeh/dsc40a-su23/syllabus.md

 ---

-## Acknowledgements 🙏
+## Acknowledgements

-Thanks to other instructors of this course who have made various contributions, including but not limited to Justin Eldridge, Suraj Rampure, Yian Ma, and Gal Mishne.
+Thanks to other instructors of this course who have made various contributions, including but not limited to Janine Tiefenbruck, Justin Eldridge, Suraj Rampure, Yian Ma, and Gal Mishne.
 Thanks also to the many tutors and TAs who have supported this course since its inception!